Understanding and reprogramming nature’s biosynthetic machinery

 We use combined methods and techniques from biochemistry, biophysics, chemical and structural biology to study enzyme function, mechanism, and structure.
-We study amino acid and lipid metabolism, biosynthetic enzymes involved in natural product and cofactor bioysnthesis, and peptide/protein post-translationally modifying enzymes.
-(Stay tuned for details).
+We are particularly interested in discovering new enzymes through a genome mining approach.

 Biosynthesis & synthetic biology

 Enzymes involved in natural product biosynthesis are capable of carrying out challenging chemical transformations in a stereospecific manner.
 We will leverage our expertise in enzymology to engineer these enzymes in order to harness their synthetic potentials.

 Biomolecular tools & materials